wmichalak/product_category_classifier/readme.md

 #### 5. Train the CNN ####

 To train the model, I use the Keras `fit_generator` method since I am using the `ImageGenerator` function.
-I will take 100 steps per epoch, train over 30 epochs, and test the validation data for 50 steps.
-Since I am using a generator, I could conceivable cycle over the images endlessly.
-Instead, I specify to stop at 50 steps.
+I will take 100 steps per epoch, train over 30 epochs, and test the validation data in steps =  the number of images divided by the batchsise.
+ Since I am using a generator, I couldconceivable cycle over the images endlessly.
+Instead, I specify to stop at 763//25 = 30 steps.

 ```
 history = model.fit_generator(